flatironinstitute/mcmc-monitor/README.md

 ## Enabling remote access

-To allow remote computers to access your monitor, do the following
+To allow remote computers to access your monitoring service, do the following

 * Use the --enable-remote-access flag when starting the service.
 * Follow the link printed in the console output.

 **How does this work?** We provide a proxy server that allows remote machines to access your monitor service.
 In order to avoid excessive bandwidth usage on our server, the system establishes a WebRTC connection so that traffic flows directly between computers, bypassing our proxy.
 However, since is not always possible to establish a WebRTC connection (due to firewall configurations), you may need to disable WebRTC by changing `webrtc=1` to `webrtc=0` in the query parameters of the URL.
-Note that in the case of `webrtc=0`, our proxy service may limit the amount of data that is served.
+Note that in the case of `webrtc=0`, our proxy server may limit the amount of data that is served.
 Please try to keep `webrtc=1` whenever that is working.
 You can also [host your own proxy server](https://github.com/magland/connector-http-proxy).

 ## Installing cmdstan and cmdstanpy